Financial Aid and Scholarships

 - Documentation Required: 2018 tax return, including 2018 W-2

 - Documentation Requested but not Required: 2019 W-2

-- Applications for grants and scholarships, along with supporting documentation, are due by January 10th, 2020.
+- For new upper school students, applications for grants and scholarships, along with supporting documentation, are due by Friday, January 10, 2020.

-- Grant and scholarship decisions, along with admissions decisions, will be mailed jointly on February 27th, 2020.
+- Aid and scholarship decisions, along with admissions decisions, will be mailed jointly on February 27th, 2020.